jneless/emqx-docs/en_US/data-integration/tablestore.md

 4. In the **Configuration** step, configure the following information:
    - Enter the connector name, which should be a combination of upper and lower case letters and numbers.
 Example: `my_tablestore`.
    - Enter the Tablestore server connection information:
      - **Endpoint**: Enter the access URL for your Tablestore instance.
 This should be the address where your Tablestore service is hosted, and you can find it on the Instance details page in your Tablestore console.
+Enter the URL according to your deployment method, for example `https://emqx-demo.cn-hangzhou.ots.aliyuncs.com` for public network.
      - **Instance Name**: The name of the Tablestore instance to connect to.
-In this example, use the name you created before: `qa-ots-series`.
+In this example, use the name you created before: `emqx-demo`.
      - **Access Key ID**: The Access Key ID used to authenticate with Tablestore.
 This key is issued by Alibaba Cloud for accessing Tablestore resources securely.
      - **Access Key Secret**: The Access Key Secret used for authentication, associated with the Access Key ID.
-     - **Storage Model Type**: Select TimeSeries by default.
+     - **Storage Model Type**: Currently only `TimeSeries` is supported.
-   - Determine whether to enable TLS.
+   - Configure TLS Parameters.
+Tablestore uses HTTPS endpoints, so TLS is enabled by default and no additional TLS parameter configuration is required.
 For detailed information on TLS connection options, see [TLS for External Resource Access](../network/overview.md#enabling-tls-for-external-resource-access).
 5. Before clicking **Create**, you can click **Test Connectivity** to test if the connector can connect to the Tablestore server.
 6. Click the **Create** button at the bottom to complete the creation of the connector.
 In the pop-up dialog, you can click **Back to Connector List** or click **Create Rule** to continue creating rules and Sink to specify the data to be forwarded to Tablestore.
 For detailed steps, see [Create a Rule with Tablestore Sink](#create-a-rule-with-tablestore-sink).